Eye color: Red and violet

 The eyes of people with severe forms of albinism may appear red under certain lighting conditions owing to the extremely low quantities of melanin, allowing the blood vessels to show through.
 In addition, flash photography can sometimes cause a "red-eye effect", in which the very bright light from a flash reflects off the retina, which is abundantly vascular, causing the pupil to appear red in the photograph.

 Although the deep blue eyes of some people such as Elizabeth Taylor can appear purple or violet at certain times, "true" violet-colored eyes occur only due to albinism.
-Eyes that appear red or violet under certain conditions due to albinism are less than 1 percent of the world's population.
+Eyes that appear red or violet under certain conditions due to albinism occur in less than 1 percent of the world's population.